boltronics/cookiecutter-python-project/README.rst

 cookiecutter installed into it.

-After running the cookiecutter command and passing it a reference to this template the first question it asks for is the package display name.
+After running the cookiecutter command and passing it a reference to this template, the first question it asks for is the package display name.
 This is the human friendly label that will be used in docs to refer to the project.
 It is also used to create the package name so it should not contain special characters that are invalid when used in a Python attribute.
 It can have spaces